m-amirqushairi-jais/engineer-exam/unity/task-3/README.md

     -   Auto Tracking Turret

         - Begin AutoTrack in effective range (Refer "Turret" gameobject in each tank child game object to find the script used)

+    -   Missile Launcher setup

+        - Select "My Tank" GameObject and look for HomingMissile component
+        - You may modify how many missiles to launch at one time
+        - Each missile have adjustable spawn position offset to get desired initial spawn formation

     -   Multiple Shell Types Prefabs: